Find information on the Servicing Success Program, default management, investor reporting and our wide range of powerful servicing tools.

 As the market and servicing landscape continue to change, you play an increasingly critical role helping borrowers succeed as long-term homeowners.

-- Unemployment Forbearance.
-Short-term unemployment forbearance and extended unemployment forbearance are two relief options that help borrowers experiencing a financial hardship due to unemployment.
-You may suspend or reduce an eligible borrower's mortgage payments for a period of six months, with the possibility of an extended unemployment forbearance period, if needed.
+- Forbearance.
+Forbearance helps borrowers experiencing a short term financial hardship that is unlikely to become permanent, such as unemployment.
+You may suspend or reduce an eligible borrower's mortgage payments for a period of time. with the possibility of an extended forbearance period, if needed.

 - Freddie Mac Standard Short Sale.
 The Standard Short Sale offers an efficient process to assist distressed homeowners transition into more affordable housing when home retention is not a viable solution as a way to avoid foreclosure.